Planning on traveling internationally?

 - Other TMP conditions are required.
 Please view the "Terms and Conditions" section of the TMP form for a complete description of the requirements to utilize this exemption.

-- The TMP exemption is not valid for travel to the following countries:
+- VUMC does not accept the use of a TMP exemption for travel to the following countries:

 - North Korea